 Despite the increase in new supply during the half-year period, Brisbane is still in for a lean period of new office buildings.

-Sizeable residential masterplans and commercial precincts have added to the city's burgeoning development pipeline, with strong population growth prior to Covid-19 unlocking development opportunities.
+Sizeable residential masterplans and commercial precincts have added to the city's burgeoning development pipeline, with strong population growth before Covid-19 unlocking development opportunities.

-From the city-shaping cross-river rail to a new multi-billion-dollar casino as well as a number of high-profile high-rise commercial, hotel and residential projects, the city is primed for major development projects and growth.
+From the city-shaping cross-river rail to a new multi-billion-dollar casino as well as several high-profile high-rise commercial, hotel and residential projects, the city is primed for major development projects and growth.

 Easter has finished now as we enter into a short week this week.

 Thank you to David McCarthy & Stephen T. Fryers for bringing this great overview to my attention.

 A worthwhile watch to understand what it takes to literally shut down an entire cruise ship industry during a pandemic!